-The affirmative vote of the majority of the votes cast by the holders of the outstanding shares of Common Stock present in person or represented by proxy and entitled to vote at the Annual Meeting is needed to elect each person nominated as a director to the Board of Directors (Proposal 1).
+The affirmative vote of the majority of the votes cast by the holders of the outstanding shares of common stock present in person or represented by proxy and entitled to vote at the Annual Meeting is needed to elect each person nominated as a director to the Board of Directors (Proposal 1).

-The affirmative vote of the majority of the votes present in person or represented by proxy and entitled to vote at the Annual Meeting is needed to approve the proposals to (i) approve, on an advisory basis, the compensation of AGM's NEOs (Proposal 2) and (ii) ratify the appointment of Deloitte as AGM's independent registered public accounting firm for the fiscal year ending December 31, 2023 (Proposal 3).
+The affirmative vote of the majority of the votes present in person or represented by proxy and entitled to vote at the Annual Meeting is needed to approve the proposal to ratify the appointment of Deloitte as AGM's independent registered public accounting firm for the fiscal year ending December 31, 2024 (Proposal 2).

-With respect to all of the aforementioned proposals, abstentions and broker non-votes will be counted as present for purposes of establishing a quorum.
+With respect to both of the aforementioned proposals, abstentions and broker non-votes will be counted as present for purposes of establishing a quorum.

 Abstentions and broker non-votes will have no effect on the election of directors (Proposal 1).
-However, abstentions will have the effect of votes "against" the proposals to (i) approve, on an advisory basis, the compensation of AGM's NEOs (Proposal 2) and (ii) ratify the appointment of Deloitte as AGM's independent registered public accounting firm for the fiscal year ending December 31, 2023 (Proposal 3).
+However, abstentions will have the effect of votes "against" the proposal to ratify the appointment of Deloitte as AGM's independent registered public accounting firm for the fiscal year ending December 31, 2024 (Proposal 2).

-Brokers do not have discretion to vote any uninstructed shares on (i) the election of directors (Proposal 1) or (ii) the proposal to approve, on an advisory basis, the compensation of AGM's NEOs (Proposal 2).
-However, brokers have discretion to vote any uninstructed shares with respect to the proposal to ratify the appointment of Deloitte as AGM's independent registered public accounting firm for the fiscal year ending December 31, 2023 (Proposal 3).
+Brokers do not have discretion to vote any uninstructed shares on the election of directors (Proposal 1).
+However, brokers have discretion to vote any uninstructed shares with respect to the proposal to ratify the appointment of Deloitte as AGM's independent registered public accounting firm for the fiscal year ending December 31, 2024 (Proposal 2).